abhijeetknayak/Machine-Learning/CS229/Readme.md

 **[CS229](http://cs229.stanford.edu/) : Machine Learning** <br><br>
-**Lecture 1 : Introduction to ML** <br><br>
+**Lecture 1 : Introduction to ML** <br>
-*Supervised Learning* : Learn mapping from n-Dimensional input to a single output.
+* Supervised Learning : Learn mapping from n-Dimensional input to a single output.
 For Classification problems, the output is a label(discrete).
 For regression problems, the output is continuous. <br>
-*Unsupervised Learning* : Just input data provided, no labels.
-Learn from data and derive hidden information from clusters of data. <br><br>
+* Unsupervised Learning : Just input data provided, no labels.
+Learn from data and derive hidden information from clusters of data. <br>

 **Lecture 2 : Linear regression** <br>
   1. Estimating a continuous value when inputs and corresponding target values are provided as training data <br>
   2. Optimize parameters such that it minimizes the cost function <img src="https://i.upmath.me/svg/J(%5Ctheta)" alt="J(\theta)" /><br>